An Overview of PyTorch Lightning with a Simple Code Walkthrough

 The initialization may look like the following:

-Clearly, you are building three layers of the neural net,
+Here we are building three layers of the neural net:

 - one hidden layer with 256 neurons